alexhovick/ShopZoneCS350/DOCUMENTS/Documents/GithubSetup.md

 ## 3. Choose the Free Plan

-- Choose a plan based on your needs:
   - **Free Plan:** This plan provides basic features and unlimited public repositories.

 ## 4. Provide Your Username and Email